 However, some strategy is in order, as resources are limited – but alien attacks are not.

-Now's the time to panic.
+The crystal being attacked!
+Now’s the time to panic.

 An endless dungeon

 The gameplay is fast and fun, and the base-building aspect adds a lot of flavor to it.
 Unlocking new abilities, characters and weapons is definitely the main drive for the player.
 The superb audio and music also make it a very pleasant experience.
+I had some trouble with the controls.
+They’re not complex at all – just very uncommon.
+Sadly, there’s not much of a storyline to the game, except for a few less-than-funny jokes between heroes.
+Co-op is a plus, but not necessary since it truly shines as a great singleplayer game.

+I really felt like this innovative game was a breath of fresh air.
 That freshness that started around 2010 with very popular indie titles like Braid, Minecraft or Spelunky seems to have faded with all the sequels and adaptations of those popular games (just think of how many games mirrored Minecraft’s gameplay mechanics!) and innovation started to take a toll.

 Dungeon of the Endless proves that there are many unlikely game genre combos that haven’t yet been explored.